ixaxaar/monoid.space/Types/equational.lagda.md

 open import Types.product using (Σ; _,_; _×_)
 ```

 Though we looked at the type theory way of constructively proving propositions, there is another way which we tend to be more familiar with: the way we solve equations on paper.
-However, note that in practice, "type-hackers", tend to use a combination of both constructive and equational as per convenience as well see below.
+We call that method "equational reasoning".

 For example, consider the problem of proving a well known identity for natural numbers from linear algebra: